Criteria for Foster Carers

-It is expected that if applicants have a history of smoking they will have ceased smoking for at least6 months if they wish to be considered as carers of children under the age of 5 yeas of age.
+It is expected that if applicants have a history of smoking they will have ceased smoking for at least 6 months if they wish to be considered as foster carers of children under the age of 5 years of age.
 Additionally applicants who are smokers must be prepared to abide by Smoking Policy for Foster Carers CS0332.

 9. Criminal Convictions

 A person who is seeking approval as a foster carer will not be considered if s/he or any adult member of the household is within the category of Disqualified Persons (Foster Carer) unless the application is to foster a child who is already living with the applicant(s) and at least one of the applicants is a relative of the child, in which case the caution/conviction will not automatically preclude the application but will be taken into account when assessing the suitability of the applicant - see Persons Disqualified from Fostering Procedure.